 Joke is a member of the Dutch Association of family law lawyers and divorce mediators (Vereniging van Familierecht Advocaten Scheidingsmediators, vFAS).

 Bine Spoormans is a lawyer specialised in family law and a mediator.
-She namely provides advice in divorces, maintenance disputes, and in arrangements concerning parental access.
+She mostly provides advice in divorces, maintenance disputes, and in arrangements concerning parental access.
 The Court of Amsterdam frequently appoints her as a special curator.

 Bine comes from a large family.
 ‘I have learned to listen attentively in order to achieve my goal.
 This means not just hearing what is being said, but also what is not being said.”
 This way, she can analyse problems and present solutions.

-Bine is a member of the Dutch Association of family law lawyers and divorce mediators (Vereniging van Familierecht Advocaten Scheidingsmediators, vFAS) and a member of the supervisory board of a public library.
+Bine is a member of the Dutch Association of family law lawyers and divorce mediators (Vereniging van Familierecht Advocaten Scheidingsmediators, vFAS), and a member of the supervisory board of a public library.

 For a while, she taught law at the former Rotterdam University for Applied Sciences in Economic Studies (Hogere Economische School in Rotterdam) and was a deputy judge in Amsterdam.
 She completed part of her secondary education at the United World College of the Atlantic in Wales (Great Britain) and is fluent in English, which is a precondition for international cases.

-Clasien is a member of the Dutch Association of family law lawyers and divorce mediators (Vereniging van Familierecht Advocaten Scheidingsmediators, vFAS) and a member of the Supervisory Board of the United World Colleges Netherlands Foundation.
+Clasien is a member of the Dutch Association of family law lawyers and divorce mediators (Vereniging van Familierecht Advocaten Scheidingsmediators, vFAS), and a member of the Supervisory Board of the United World Colleges Netherlands Foundation.